NSNC 2026 Columnist Contest - Deadline Extended to May 1

 Consider a Gift to the NSNC Education Foundation

-Contest submissions now open!
+Contest submissions will be accepted through May 1!
 We are accepting entries from columnists, bloggers, and serial essayists for our 2026 Annual Columnist Contest (for work published in 2025).
 We will accept entries from columnists, bloggers, and serial essayists published in 2025.
 Everyone is welcome to submit.
 You don’t have to be an NSNC member.

 Consider a Gift to the NSNC Education Foundation